arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

-Grants or revokes access level to the collection *collection* in the database *dbname* for user *user*.
+Sets the collection access level for the *collection* in the database *dbname* for user *user*.
 You need the *Administrate* server access level in order to execute this REST call.

 @RESTRETURNCODES